 A Fresh Start

 Gwennithil wiped another tear away as she watched the Greenway wind away behind them.
 Her parents sat together on the buckboard of the horse-drawn cart, her father handling the reins.
-Five hired swords rode alongside them on horseback, keeping a wary eye on the lands and woods to either side.
+Five hired swords rode alongside the cart on horseback, keeping a wary eye on the lands and woods to either side.

 Packed away as well were her finer dresses.
 By no means a highborn lady, she still kept as closely to the fashions as she could, often mimicking the latest fare with a deft hand at the needle.
 But her father insisted she wear little better than her work clothes until they reached less hostile country, so not to draw unwanted attention to their station and wealth.
 As if they had any left to speak of.
 Nearly all the family's fortunes had been given over to these men for their services.
 Very little remained, and was guarded closely by her father.

-She plucked at her faded dress with disgust, and glared at the worn toes of her boots peeking out from beneath the skirts.
+Gwen plucked at her faded dress with disgust, and glared at the worn toes of her boots peeking out from beneath the skirts.
 There would be no new dresses for her in Minas Tirith, she thought crossly.
 Not for a good long while.

-"Be of good cheer, lass," Berendir said with a smile as he rode beside the cart on a tall stallion.
+"Be of good cheer, lass," Berendir said with a smile as he rode beside the cart on a tall sorrel stallion.
 "I spent part of my boyhood in Gondor; tis a beautiful country.
 And the White City where we are bound is a marvel.
 I trust you will fall in love with the land and its people in no time."
 Waving his hand dismissively behind them, he added, "Archet is but a mean village by comparison, and the Chetwood a vile holding for ruffians and murderers.
 The seat of the King is a wondrous place."

 "If you don't mind the neighbors," another of the hired men grumbled.
 Geldagnir never spoke above a mutter, and always saw the dismal side of everything.
 Gwen did not much care for him.